To content

 Photo: Beige bold letters F, A and Q are held by small figurines in blue, yellow and red © Pixabay

 To be eligible for admission, applicants must have earned at least 50 credit points (ECTS) in Economics and 10 ECTS in Statistics and Mathematics in their previous studies.
-In addition, the Bachelor’s degree must have been completed with a grade of 2.5 (German standard) or better.
+In addition, the Bachelor’s degree must have been completed with a grade of 2.5 or better (after conversion to the German grading system).
 Applicants with a comparable qualification may also be admitted if the examination board recognises their degree as equivalent.

 In addition, it is necessary for applicants to submit a journalistic sample article on a current economic policy topic.